About Microsoft Audience Ads

 Microsoft Audience Ads are unique because they’re targeted to users based on our understanding of their interests.
 We use consumer intent signals, which include search history, browse history, page content, and demographic information.
 These signals, combined with artificial intelligence and machine learning capabilities, provide highly relevant content to users and determine which ads to display.
 Microsoft Audience Ads also conform to your search ads' existing targeting and negative-keyword settings.

 Images play a key role in getting people's attention and driving clicks.
 You can define the imagery to use in your ads by associating Image Extensions to your campaign or ad group.
-If you don't have Image Extensions, our system may automatically use Image Annotations to increase the number of placements for your Microsoft Audience Ad.
-Image Annotations are licensed stock images that are editorially reviewed for quality and relevance and then matched with appropriate ads (to opt out of Image Annotations, contact support).

 To set up Image Extensions: